-7. CONCLUDING REMARKS
+7. CONCLUSIONS

-To maximize security and to ensure users feel comfortable using Facebook Connect, developers should minimize the number of permissions they request and the permissions should be presented to the user as clearly as possible.
+To maximize security and to ensure users feel comfortable using Facebook Connect, developers should be allowed to minimize the number of permissions they request from the user and the permissions should be presented to the user as clearly as possible.
 On both fronts, Facebook Connect could be improved.
 When a developer designs their site to request certain permissions through Facebook Connect, the Facebook Connect system may translate certain permissions into broader groups of permissions that will all be granted if the user authorizes the site to access their profile.
 This may force users to give unnecessary permissions to a site in order to log in.

 The messages presented to the user for read permissions are reasonably clear-our survey showed that a majority of users understand what data they are providing access to.
-However, many users are unaware that they are providing access even if this information is marked as private.
+(However, they may be unaware that they are providing access to this information even if their privacy settings are set to private.)

 Write permissions, however, are much less clear.
-Facebook has simplified the write permissions process so that every site either gets all write permissions or none.
+Facebook has "simplified" the write permissions process so that every site either gets all write permissions or none.
 Our survey shows that users do not understand the many things a site will be able to do to their profile if they authorize the vague message stating that the site "would like to post to Facebook for you."
 In addition, users' interpretations of this message vary depending on the identity of the site they are logging in to although this actually has no impact on the permissions granted.
 Given the relative success with which users were able to identify the more distinct and well-defined read permissions, it appears users might actually understand write permissions better if they were split up.